TedPittman/NFC-Raspberry-Pi-Media-Player/README.md

 Codebase for connecting a PN-532 NFC chip to a Raspberry Pi 4 to result in an on demand mp3 player and spotify playback controller

 ## Physical Connections
+Use GPIO pins to connect the chip to the Pi via SPI.
+Here are the connections used for this project:
 | **PN532 Pin** |	**Raspberry Pi Pin** | **Description** |
 | --------- | ----------- | ---------- |
 |SCK |	GPIO 11 (Pin 23) | Serial Clock (SCK)|